Screw Point Types

 - Self-drilling: Self-drilling screws are also known as Tek screws and eliminate the need for hole preparation.
 They are suitable for metal, plastic and wooden material applications and minimize the amount of build-up or foreign debris common in pre-drilled holes.

-- Self-piercing: Self-piercing screws are similar to self-tapping screws, except they have a pointed tip that allows them to quickly pierce through sheet metal without sacrificing any stability.
+- Self-piercing: Self-piercing screws are similar to self-drilling screws, except they have a pointed tip that allows them to quickly pierce through sheet metal without sacrificing any stability.
 They are also called needle point, speed point and spring point screws.

 Machine Screw Points